-To mount them, first unscrew the collar nut (1) from the stud bolt (2), lift handle slightly and take off the sprocket cover (3).
-On Quickstop models the chain brake must be disengaged therefore push the hand guard toward the bar nose.
+The guide bar and Oilomatic chain come separately.
+To mount them, first unscrew the hexagon nuts (1) and take off the sprocket cover (2).
+On Quickstop models it is necessary to disengage the chain brake before removing the sprocket cover.
+This is done by pulling the hand guard back toward the handlebar.

-Now back off the chain tensioning nut (4) - below the stud bolt (2) - by turning the tensioning screw (5) counterclockwise to the end of its thread.
+Now back off the tensioning nut (3) by turning the tensioning screw (4) counterclockwise (to the left) as far as the stop.